Ajax23/PoreMS/docsrc/workflow.rst

 .. note::

-   To make sure all fixiated atoms were added to the index group, a simple calculation should be performed before simulation.
+   To make sure all fixated atoms were added to the index group, a simple calculation should be performed before simulation.